Tianwei3989/GenerativeAIBias2FutureModels/README.md

 Please set it to the number you want.
 If you run the above code, the output would be a folder `./cc3m_mix_020/`, i.e., a CC3M dataset mixing with 20% of generated images.

+#### Our CC3M generated data
+Our generated images are released [here](https://huggingface.co/datasets/T3989/SD_Bias_CC3M).
+The images as well as the captions have already been compressed to tar file, literally, the ``cc3m_mix_100``.
+You can extract them to prepare your mixing CC3M dataset by the above codes.

 ### Evaluation datasets

 Please request the required dataset from their official website (links are attached to the dataset name).